 Students will be removed from conditional status when the following requirements have been met:

-- Successful completion of GEN 100 Student Success Center Orientation or GEN 101 Arts and Sciences Orientation;
+- Successful completion of GEN 100 Student Success Center First Year Experience or GEN 101 Arts & Sciences First Year Experience;

 - Successful completion of all required developmental courses;

 - A grade point average of 2.0 or better on all college level courses; or

 - Completion of 24 degree applicable hours with a GPA of 2.0 or above.